swallowcamel/nancywiki/Diagnostics.md

         }
     }

 The `WriteLog` method takes a function that will be passed an instance of a `StringBuilder` at runtime.
-The reason it is take a function is that when diagnostics is disabled, Nancy will simply not invoke the function so there will be no performance penalties for leaving the trace code in your application.
+The reason it is taking a function is that when diagnostics is disabled, Nancy will simply not invoke the function so there will be no performance penalties for leaving the trace code in your application.

 ### Interactive diagnostics